blueties55/Bluu-Music-Bot/README.md

 - 🎶 Play music from YouTube and other sources
 - 🔁 Queue management with shuffle and remove options
 - ⏹️ Playback control: play, skip, stop
-- 🔐 Role-based command access for DJs
+- 🔐 Role-based command access for DJs (Currently implemented but not used)
 - 📩 Customizable direct message responses
 - 📃 Playlist support (adds multiple songs to the queue at once)